Multithreading Interview Questions In Java

 • In Java 8, can we process stream operations with a Thread pool?

-• What are the scenarios to use parallel stream in Java 8?
+• What are the scenarios for using the parallel stream in Java 8?

-• How Stack and Heap work in Java multi-threading environment?
+• How do Stack and Heap work in a Java multi-threading environment?

 • How can we take Thread dump in Java?

-• Which parameter can be used to control stack size of a thread in Java?
+• Which parameter can be used to control the stack size of a thread in Java?

-• There are two threads T1 and T2?
-How will you ensure that these threads run in sequence T1, T2 in Java?
+• There are two threads, T1 and T2.
+How will you ensure that these threads run in sequence T1 and T2 in Java?

 Multithreading Interview Questions

 Ans: With respect to multithreading, synchronization is the capability to control the access of multiple threads to shared resources.
-Without synchronization, one thread can modify a shared variable while another thread is in the process of using or updating the same shared variable.
-This usually leads to significant errors.
+Without synchronization, one thread can modify a shared variable while another thread is using or updating the same shared variable, which usually leads to significant errors.

-Ans: The thread could be implemented by using a runnable interface or by inheriting from the Thread class.
-The former is more advantageous cause when you are going for multiple inheritances, and the only interface can help.
+Ans: The thread could be implemented using a runnable interface or by inheriting from the Thread class.
+The former is more advantageous when you are going for multiple inheritances, and only the interface can help.

 What are the daemon threads, and which method is used to create them?

-Ans: The Daemon threads are the low priority threads that run intermittently in the background, performing the garbage collection operation for the java runtime system. “setDaemon” method is used to create a daemon thread.
+Ans: The Daemon threads are low-priority threads that run intermittently in the background, performing the garbage collection operation for the Java runtime system.
+The “setDaemon” method creates a daemon thread.

 Can applets communicate with each other?